dsohk/rancher-devsecops-workshop/docs/part-2.md

 ## 5 - Configure Jenkins

 Configuring Jenkins will be in two sections
-1 - Configure Credential
+1 - Configure Credential for GitHub and Sonarqube
-2 - Configure Jenkins Systems
+2 - Configure Jenkins Systems for global environment varaiables.

-### 1. GitHub Credentials.
+### a.
+Configure Jenkins - GitHub Credentials.

 Open Jenkins URL on your browser.